GHANAYEM & RAYASAM

 Shoplifting is the theft of merchandise from a retail store.
 Depending on the value of the stolen items and the circumstances surrounding the incident, it can be a misdemeanor or a felony.

 At first glance, shoplifting might seem like the perfect example of a minor crime; stealing merchandise from a store seems less malicious than stealing property from an individual.
-Shoplifting does not involve violence or identity theft, crimes where the harm caused goes beyond financial losses.
+Shoplifting does not involve violent acts or identity theft—crimes that typically cause harm beyond financial losses.
 Despite this, the penalties for shoplifting can be severe.
 It is possible to get felony charges for shoplifting, and the penalties can include jail or prison time.
 The more severe penalties are more likely if it is a repeat offense or if the stolen merchandise has a high dollar value.
 Furthermore, the law recognizes a difference between stealing retail merchandise for one’s own personal use and stealing it for financial gain.
 If you are being accused of simple shoplifting or organized retail theft, the Atlanta shoplifting lawyers at Ghanayem & Rayasam can help you fight the charges.

 Shoplifting Can Be a Felony, Even for a First Offense